bencurrandev/AznetViz/README.md

 ### Parameters

-- `-OutputFile` - The name of the output file.
+- `-OutputFile` - (required) The name of the output file.
 This can be a relative or absolute path.
 If no path is specified, the file will be saved in the current directory.
-The default value is `AzNetViz.png`.
-- `-OutputFormat` - The format of the output file.
-This can be either `png` or `svg`.
-The default value is `svg`.
+- `-OutputFormat` - (optional) The format of the output file.
+The following list of formats are supported:
     - svg (default)
     - png
     - jpg